-We really need to start by talking about the very big elephant in the room.
+We need to start by talking about the very big elephant in the room.
 Or at least the very big battery in the Unite Pro.
-The 770S actually does a decent job of using the battery capacity it has.
+The 770S does a decent job of using the battery capacity it has.
 10 hours out of a 2500mAh is pretty much the going rate for mobile hotspots, so it’s not like we can say that the 770S is underpowered.
 Instead, we need to praise Netgear for squeezing a 4020mAh battery into the Unite Pro.
 The huge battery gives up to 60% longer out of a single charge than the smaller battery of the 770S, which could be the difference on a long journey.

 One of the oddities about high capacity batteries versus low capacity is the physical unit size that’s required.
-In an age of ever greater miniaturization, batteries are one of the few things that still need big parts for big performance.
+In an age of ever-greater miniaturization, batteries are one of the few things that still need big parts for a big performance.
 Current battery performance is still restricted by how much juice can be squeezed into a single cell on the battery.
 So, by definition, more power means more size which, in turn, means a bigger battery.

-This increased size, of course, leads to increased weight and an increased overall case size.
-The 770S comes in at quite a diminutive 4.3 x 2.7 x 0.6 inches, against the Pro’s slightly bigger 4.41 x 2.68 x 0.75 inches. where the battery really shows itself, though, is in the weight.
+This increased size, of course, leads to increased weight and increased overall case size.
+The 770S comes in at quite a diminutive 4.3 x 2.7 x 0.6 inches, against the Pro’s slightly bigger 4.41 x 2.68 x 0.75 inches. where the battery shows itself, though, is in the weight.
 Again with the 770S, 4.2 ounces is about the average weight for a mobile hotspot, but the Unite Pro comes in at a fairly whopping 5.82 ounces.
-This trade off of battery power against increased weight will be purely a personal decision.
-A 40% increase in weight isn’t actually such a big leap with devices of this size, but it might matter.
+This trade-off of battery power against increased weight will be purely a personal decision.
+A 40% increase in weight isn’t such a big leap with devices of this size, but it might matter.

 The bigger battery of the Unite Pro does bring another benefit in that you can offload some of the charge to a dying smartphone battery.
 This can be very useful in some circumstances, of course.